RichardLitt/awesome-fantasy/README.md

 #### [Princess and the Curdie](http://www.goodreads.com/book/show/18941223-the-princess-and-curdie-illustrated) *by George MacDonald* [4.0]

+This book inspired me at the age of 14 to get a tattoo I ended up getting 7 years later.
+This is the kind of fantasy I wish we were still making; half theological, fantastic and weird, somewhere between Grimm's Fairytales and George R.R.
+Martin. - [@RichardLitt](https://github.com/RichardLitt)

 > Princess Irene's great-grandmother has a testing task for Curdie.
 He will not go alone though, as she provides him with a companion -- the oddest and ugliest creature Curdie has ever seen, but one who turns out to be the most loyal friend he could have hoped for.

 #### [The Hobbit](http://www.goodreads.com/book/show/5907.The_Hobbit) *by J.R.R.
 Tolkien* [4.2] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">